 Is Proof of Onward Travel Required for Costa Rica?

 Yes.
 Proof of onward or return travel is required for Costa Rica.
 If you are flying in, you will likely be asked for an outbound flight, some agents may be satisfied with a bus ticket, others won’t.
 It is I’m afraid the luck of the draw.

 You may also be asked for proof of sufficient funds. (if this is the case, then an electronic copy of a bank statement showing funds is usually enough.
 We’ve never been asked about funds but did have to provide proof of onward travel BEFORE we were allowed to board our plane to San Jose Airport, Costa Rica.

 The easiest way to organize proof of onward travel is to book a flight with a carrier or supplier that lets you cancel within a certain period.
 Expedia lets you do this.
 We have more on providing proof of onward travel here when we really don’t know when or how we want to leave a country.

 You can also use a service like Onward Ticket – a company formed by Digital Nomads to give you a PDF ticket and a valid PNR for your transit through immigration.
 It’s an excellent idea, with a great price, and a super service > get it here!

 Get the right Travel Insurance for Costa Rica

 Costa Rica is an AMAZING country for outdoor experiences.
-You can hike up and down what seems like endless volcanoes, scuba dive, snorkel, skydive, paraglide.
+You can hike up and down what seems like endless volcanoes, scuba dive, snorkel, skydive, and paraglide.
 The list is endless.
-Unfortunately, this all adds to your insurance requirements.
+Unfortunately, this all adds to your Costa Rica travel insurance requirements.